Everything You Need to Know About an Engagement Photoshoot in London- Practical Advice from a London Engagement photographer

 28. Victoria Embankment – love this place because of its classic-looking benches and a view over the River Thames and London Eye.
 A busy afternoon is my go-to time for this location.

-There are many more – just pick some of them, add some of your own and I’ll make a plan what light works where, and where we’ll go first and last.
+There are many more – just pick some of them, add some of your own and I’ll make a plan of what light works where, and where we’ll go first and last.
 You should always consider the light, time of day, and traffic – it’s important to use time wisely, not sitting in a traffic jam.

 6. Rent a beautiful hotel room